 Patients with kidney disorders commonly do dialysis either at a hospital or in their own homes.
-This is not an ideal solution and for many individuals with kidney disorders, a transplant is often the ideal end goal to move towards a more regular routine.
+This is not an ideal solution and for many individuals with kidney disorders, a transplant is often the end goal to move towards a more regular daily routine.

 Over 100,000 individuals are currently waiting for a kidney transplant.
-In 2018 over 6,000 kidneys were donated from living donors – meaning someone donated one of their healthy kidneys so each person could have one healthy kidney.
+In 2018 over 6,000 kidneys were donated from living donors – meaning someone donated one of their healthy kidneys so someone in need of a kidney could have a healthy one.